Muramasah/gifs-viewer/README.md

 Gif viewer using GIPHY API, shows trending gifs, allows to add to favorite ones and is able to do searches.

 ## Installation
+In the examples I use yarn, but you can use the npm equivalent commands whitch are no tested.

 ```sh
 # Clone the repository
 git clone https://github.com/Muramasah/gifs-viewer.git